matt-horst/split-ways/README.md

 - [ ] Add a reset end point for testing
 - [ ] Add integration tests
 - [ ] Implement refresh tokens for auth
+- [ ] Add link to create group in dashboard
+- [ ] Add links to edit / delete groups that the user creates
+- [ ] Add style to the list of users in add user page
+- [ ] Add way to specify how the expense should be split
+- [ ] Add dates to the transaction list